If your compassion does not include yourself, it is incomplete.

 Healing Compassion Fatigue is rooted in these principles and intentions.

 As demonstrated in research, mindfulness, self-compassion and nature contemplation have each been shown to mitigate compassion fatigue while bolstering physical and emotional resiliency.
-Healing Compassion Fatigue programs draw from these traditions to help us bring compassionate awareness to simultaneously to both our outer and inner experiences.
-In doing so, can we replenish our physical, emotional and spiritual reserves as well as strengthen our capacity for healthy and wise discernment moving forward.
+Healing Compassion Fatigue programs draw from these traditions to help us bring compassionate awareness to both our outer and inner experiences.
+In doing so, can we replenish our physical, emotional and spiritual reserves while staying in connection with others.
+We can strengthen our capacity for healthy and wise discernment moving forward as well.
 Approaching care in this more holistic manner also lends to experience of compassion satisfaction and emotional buoyancy; it can also more readily put us in touch with our deeper sense of purpose and connection.

-- Lowering stress & balancing the autonomic nervous system
+- Lowering stress and balancing the autonomic nervous system

 - Strengthening connections with others